 In 2009, researchers published a Cochrane review combining the results of 13 studies that randomly assigned infants—almost all of whom were born at term and without complications—to either oral or injectable Vitamin K. Because late VKDB is so rare, the researchers could only look at the effects of Vitamin K on classical VKDB and laboratory results (Puckett and Offringa 2000).

 Most of the studies in the Cochrane review looked only at infants who were exclusively breastfed.
 Two of the studies were done in the 1960s, and the rest took place between 1985 and 1996.
+None of the studies specifically looked to see whether there were any side effects.

 What treatments did the researchers study?